 A DIT doctoral study is a formal manuscript written on applied information technology research.
 Walden DIT doctoral studies consist of three sections: Section 1: Foundation of the Study, Section 2: The Project, Section 3: Application to Professional Practice and Implications for Change.

 Access samples of published DBA doctoral studies through the Walden library website under Databases.
-You can also access the Office of Student Research Administration for additional information on the DIT doctoral study process.
+You can also access the Office of Research and Doctoral Services's Doctoral Capstone and Project Resources for additional information on the DIT doctoral study process.